 What they serve

-Traditional parrilla–as Uruguayan BBQ is called–featuring beef, lamb and wild boar (jabalí), clay oven dishes, homemade bread and fresh pastas.
-Lunch is offered at a set price of 850 pesos for starter, main course, dessert and a soft drink.
+Traditional parrilla—as Uruguayan BBQ is called—featuring self-produced beef, lamb and wild boar (jabalí), clay oven dishes, homemade bread and fresh pastas.
 A children’s menu is available.

 The restaurant is near the entrance to Parque Salto del Penitente, a popular destination featuring a waterfall.

 The owners have a boutique hotel and spa nearby.
 There are charming accommodations around Villa Serrana, an artist’s community further down the main highway.
 It’s a short drive from Minas, the capital of Lavalleja.